NirantK/nirantk.github.io/content/en/community.md

 ❌ Conversations about topics with proven harm technologies like deep fakes, surveillance, or discrimination promoting tech

 ❌ Harassment or abuse, targeted towards a group or an individual

+❌ Inactive members.
+If you are inactive for more than 60 days, you will be removed from the group

 👎 Off topic discussions.
 Avoid spamming others’ inboxes with messages irrelevant to the group.
 Take those discussions to DMs